-Locate the (2) Loading Sections of Chain Guide (labeled ALS and BLS) and the End Sprocket Assembly (located in operator box).
+Locate the (2) Loading Sections (labeled ALS and BLS) of Chain Guide and the End Sprocket Assembly.
 The stabilizer bar trolley will later be loaded at this point by removing one side of the Loading Section, but the full Loading Section must first be completely installed to ensure the spacing and length of the entire chain guide assembly.